Do You Need a New Jersey Elder Care Attorney to Represent You in a Probate Case Involving a Trust or Will Contest?

 Failure to Account by Executor, Trustee, Power of Attorney and Guardian

 Persons in a fiduciary position have a duty to preserve and protect estate assets, and to account to the beneficiaries for all monies coming in and going out.
 A NJ court will not allow probate to end until a satisfactory accounting is complete.
 Without a proper accounting, beneficiaries are entitled to file a petition seeking a court order compelling an accounting.
 Fiduciaries who fail to properly account for their actions may be removed by the court.

-The court will order fiduciaries to prepare an accounting unless all of the beneficiaries agree to waive such an accounting.
-If the executor or trustee has failed to keep estate property separate from their own, a breach of their fiduciary duty is presumed and a court will compel an accounting by them.
+The court will order fiduciaries to prepare an accounting unless all the beneficiaries agree to waive such an accounting.
+If the executor or trustee has failed to keep estate property separate from their own, a breach of their fiduciary duty is presumed, and a court will compel an accounting by them.

 A Verbal Promise to Make a Will for the Benefit of Another